 While minimizing threats from the outside is important, securing the internal network ranks just as high.
 Keeping your users’ data as well as your internal infrastructure safe from cyber-attacks requires a different sort of security protocol.

 Password-protect access to your network with hard-to-crack logins, or require users to authenticate using their own unique credentials.
 If your users access the network through one password, change it up regularly, and create a separate network for non-members or visitors.

 Double-authentication can be employed, requiring one code or credential to access the physical space, and another to access the network for an extra layer of security.

-Access can be synched to current membership.
+Access can be synced to current membership.
 This can be performed daily, weekly or monthly, and is an effective way to restrict unauthorized usage.

 Have a network security policy in place that every member must adhere to.
 Statistically, most cyber-attacks come from inside the network, playing on social engineering techniques to coerce users to click on links that take them to harmful sites.
 Education is the best form of prevention, as seemingly harmless activities can sometimes lead to disaster.

 For coworking spaces that cater to several different small businesses or workgroups, separate virtual networks can be created that are specific to each company.
 This way, each group of workers operates under their own secure network within the network, allowing workgroups to collaborate under an extra layer of protection.